tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 Address Selection rule between the RTT rule and rule 9, which prefers used addresses over unused ones.
-This helps servers that use the client's IP address during authentication, as is the case for TCP Fast Open {{?RFC7413}} and some Hypertext Transport Protocol (HTTP) cookies.
+This helps servers that use the client's IP address during authentication, as is the case for TCP Fast Open {{?RFC7413}}, QUIC 0-RTT establishment {{?QUIC}}, and some Hypertext Transport Protocol (HTTP) cookies.
 This historical data MUST NOT be used across different network interfaces and SHOULD be flushed whenever a device changes the network to which it is attached.

 Next, the client SHOULD modify the ordered list to interleave protocols and address families.
 Whichever combination of protocol